Find Your Data Science Degree

-Discover Data Science is all about making connections between prospective students and educational opportunities in an exciting new field.
-We believe that the world can benefit from more well-trained data scientists working across all levels of industry and academia.
+Discover Data Science is all about making connections between prospective students and educational opportunities in an exciting new, hot, and growing field – data science.

 What is Data Science?

-From better dating apps to curing cancer, the ability to access and process good data streams are opening new opportunities across a wide range of career options.
 It’s hard to come up with a precise definition of what a data scientist is because the raw information that data scientist work with comes in various forms and has many applications.
 But, at its core, data science is about using traditional scientific methods, like computation, statistics, and mathematics in an interdisciplinary way to help inform, recommend, and advise based on real trends, behaviors, and analytics.

 What is a Data Scientist?

-A data scientist might be a number-cruncher, a trend observer, or a pattern finder.
-Data scientists work in all kinds of roles from large corporations to lean startups.
-Data scientists might help policy makers develop better decisions, or they might work in finance or healthcare.
 Data scientists are technically proficient and often use a number of computer code languages to compile and synthesize data.
 A background in advanced statistics and intermediate to advanced levels of programming skill are required.
-Depending on the field, data scientists also have to be creative to interpret and visualize data expressions.

 Related Degree Programs